-Actual Knowledge: Notice of Sexual Harassment or allegations of Sexual Harassment to a university's Title IX Coordinator or Associate Vice President of Student Affairs/Dean of Students.
+Actual Knowledge: Notice of Sexual Harassment or allegations of Sexual Harassment to a university's Title IX Coordinator.
 Imputation of knowledge based solely on vicarious liability or constructive notice is insufficient to constitute Actual Knowledge.
 This standard is not met when the only official of the university with Actual Knowledge is the Respondent.
 The mere ability or obligation to report Sexual Harassment or to inform a student about how to report Sexual Harassment, or having been trained to do so, does not qualify an individual as one who has authority to institute corrective measures on behalf of the university.
-"Notice" includes a report of Sexual Harassment to the Title IX Coordinator or the Associate Vice President of Student Affairs/Dean of Students.
+"Notice" includes a report of Sexual Harassment to the Title IX Coordinator.

-Appointee: An individual deemed to have an affiliation with the university in a noncompensatory capacity as designated in the applicable Human Resources Information System.
+Appointee: An individual deemed to have an affiliation with the university in a non-compensatory capacity as designated in the applicable Human Resources Information System.